matloff/fastStat/README.md

 that interval.
 (Remember. it is the interval that is random, not &mu;)

 And things don't stop there.
-Actually, many types of estimators have some kind of sum within them, and thus have an approximately normal distribution.
+Actually, many types of estimators have some kinds of sums within them, and thus have an approximately normal distribution, provided the estimator is a smooth function of those sums.
+(A Taylor series approximation results in a linear function of normal random variable, thus again linear.)

 Thus approximate CIs can be found for lots of different estimators, notably Maximum Likelihood Estimators and least-squares parametric regression estimators, as we will see in a later lesson.